 The online presentation provided viewers with an understanding of our country’s immigration detention system, including reports of inhumane conditions and privately-owned prison facilities; an understanding of the reasons immigrants may be detained and how they may be released; and, a discussion of the current situation in detention facilities during COVID-19.

 “Although we are not a parish known for our advocacy work, the Spirit twice in a matter of months called us into relationship with detainees in our county,” said The Rev. Aaron Gerlach, Rector of Old Trinity Episcopal Church in Tiffin, Ohio.
 “I and the other presenters look forward to sharing what we have learned with you in order that you may feel empowered to do the work God is calling you to do.”

-The webinar will also discuss practical actions that anyone can take to speak out for and respond with compassion to the needs of our siblings in detention.
-Questions must be emailed before the webinar to [email protected]
+The webinar also discussed practical actions that anyone can take to speak out for and respond with compassion to the needs of our siblings in detention.

 The recorded webinar is available here.